-A subtle impression of déja vu floats around this piece of music.
-And how da hell could it be different?!?
+A subtle impression of déja vu floats around this piece of music as a matter of fact… And how the hell could it be different at the end?!?
 Here we go with nothing else but a cover version of Herbie Hancock‘s seminal ‘Chameleon’.
-But not any of the likes… The one courtesy of the Lodz Orchestra of Polish Radio and Television under the direction of Henryk Debich!
+But not any of the likes at the end… The one courtesy of the Łódź Orchestra of Polish Radio and Television under the direction of Henryk Debich back in 1975!

-No need saying how this appeared like quite an event on many aspects at the time.
-First, because it stands as another illustration of the Polish Jazz scene resistance facing the communist regime back then (1975).
-Second, because this would be Henryk Debich‘s only foray into Jazz/Funk despite such a promising approach.
-And third, because we’re talking about the reinterpretation of a monument in the genre.
+No need saying as to how this appeared like quite an event on many aspects back then.
+First, because it stands as another illustration of the Polish Jazz scene resistance facing the communist regime at the time.
+Second, because this would be Henryk Debich‘s only foray into Jazz/Funk.
+And this despite such a promising approach.
+Then third, because we’re talking here about the reinterpretation of a monument in the genre.

 ‘Kameleon’ is without a single doubt one of the definitive jewels from Debich & Co’s ‘String Beat’ album.
-A reinterpretation somehow flirting with ambient, with rearrangements courtesy of Jacek Malinovski.
+A reinterpretation somehow flirting with Ambient.
+Itself with rearrangements courtesy of Jacek Malinovski.
 Meanwhile Andrzej Olejniczak (Big Band Katowice) stands the comparison with Bernie Maupin (Hancock‘s saxophonist) on the exercise.

-Of course, rare are those of us coming from the Western countries whose attention got caught up by this.
-And how could this ever have been different at the time?!?
+Of course, rare are those of us living in the Western countries whose attention got caught up by this back then.
+But how could this ever have been different at the time?!?

-Hopefully though, Berlin collective of DJ’s/producers Jazzanova have perfectly recaptured the atmosphere via a series of dedicated compilations.
-They released for instance ‘Formation 60’, geared towards Jazz from the former east Germany, ‘Go Right’ and ‘Polish Jazz’.
-As many pricless documents illustrating the existence of countless talents in the former Eastern Block.
+Hopefully though, Berlin collective of DJ’s/producers Jazzanova have perfectly recaptured the atmosphere.
+This while putting out of a series of dedicated compilations.
+Beginning with ‘Formation 60’.
+Itself geared towards Jazz from the former East Germany.
+But also ‘Go Right’.
+Not to mention ‘Polish Jazz’.
+As many priceless documents therefore illustrating the existence of countless talents in the former Eastern Block at the time.